LarryKarani/BookManagerUI/README.md

 # BookManagerUI
-CRUD app that allows user to upload details of a book
+CRUD app that allows user to upload details of a book.